 Dashboards and Intuitive Interfaces

 Another major feature of warehouse management software relates to interface design.
 Some of the best companies are able to advertise their product as intuitive and user-friendly.
 This decreases the learning curve for implementation, and makes a given WMS solution much more valuable to a company.
-An intuitive interface with user-friendly controls decreases training costs and makes a WMS tool much easier to adopt, which is a big plus for customers.
+A user-friendly interface with intuitive controls decreases training costs and makes a WMS software much easier to adopt, which is a big plus for customers.

 In addition, support for these types of vendor products is key.
 Support features include specific offers of on-site or telephone support during a given time frame, as well as direct response support capability.
 Buyers should look for specific support clauses in vendors’ service level agreements (SLAs) to make sure that they are on solid ground in case of an emergency.